narze/second-brain/1-Projects/100DaysOfCode-R3/44 - Astro site for Obsidian.md

 - Git submodule?
     - It has problems with some files, maybe use a script to filter files?
     - [x] degit
+        - If developed locally, notes from Obsidian should be auto-sync without push and `degit`
+        - Maybe use `watch`

 Concerns
 - Should we use flattened path (44.md) instead of retaining paths from Obsidian? (/1-projects/100DaysOfCode-R3/44.md)